freedomofpress/securedrop-docs/docs/journalist/starting_client.rst

 ---------------------------

-Sources with submissions (messages or files) that have not been seen by any journalist user will be displayed in bold text in the source list.
+Sources with submissions (messages or files) that have not been seen by any *Journalist* will be displayed in bold text in the source list.

-As soon as any journalist user clicks on a source with unseen submissions, it will be marked as seen (no longer displayed in bold text) for all users.
+As soon as any *Journalist* clicks on a source with unseen submissions, it will be marked as seen (no longer displayed in bold text) for all users.

 Working offline